Prince of Wales Bridge: Background

 The Severn Estuary presented a barrier between the Bristol area and South Wales.
 The estuary has a maximum tidal range of 14.5 m, amongst the highest in the world, and during a rising or falling tide there are strong currents of up to 8 kn.
 Much of the estuary is mud flats that are exposed at low tide; these have been designated a Special Protection Area.
 The central part of the estuary is a navigable channel which, at the site of the bridge, is known as "The Shoots".
 The bridge is upstream from Avonmouth and the Port of Bristol, but downstream from the Port of Sharpness.
 The Gloucester Harbour Trustees have responsibility for controlling navigation in the estuary's tidal waters upstream from the bridge.

 Until 1966, road travellers could either use the Aust Ferry, which had operated since medieval times (and as a car ferry since 1926), or use the scheduled car shuttle train service through the Severn Tunnel between Pilning and Severn Tunnel Junction, which operated from 1926 until 1966.
 Otherwise, the detour via Gloucester would add 57 mi to the journey.
 In 1966, the first Severn road bridge, a four-lane suspension bridge, was opened, carrying the M4 motorway between England and South Wales.
 By 1984, traffic across the first Severn Bridge had tripled and it was projected that by the mid-1990s, the old bridge would be running at capacity.
 A study was commissioned into building either a second bridge or a tunnel.
 The consultants reported back in 1986, recommending that a new bridge be built downstream from the existing bridge.

 In 1988, it was announced that tenders would be invited from private consortia to fund, build and operate the bridge for a specified period.
 The consortium would also take over the management of the old bridge and the associated £100 million debt.
 Tenders were invited in 1989; and in 1990 the concession to build the bridge was awarded to Severn River Crossing plc.
-Construction work started on 26 April 1992 and the bridge was opened by the then Prince of Wales, Charles III, on 5 June 1996.
+Construction work started on 26 April 1992 and the bridge was opened by Prince Charles (the future Charles III, then the Prince of Wales), on 5 June 1996.